pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

 Onboarding VNF
 ==============

-TOSCA VNFD templates can be onboarded to Tacker VNFD Catalog using following
+TOSCA VNFD templates can be onboarded to Apmec VNFD Catalog using following
 command:

 .. code-block:: console